 Hopefully, the spoliation letter will lead the defendant to preserve the evidence.
 However, if they do not, the spoliation letter will make it difficult for the defendant to claim the evidence was destroyed accidentally.
 Additionally, the plaintiff’s attorney may ask the judge to instruct the jury that any damaged or missing evidence would have helped prove the plaintiff’s case.

-Contact Our Los Angeles Personal Injury Attorney Today
+Contact Our Skilled Injury Attorney Today

 In nearly a decade of practicing law, personal injury attorney Gabriel Sepulveda-Sanchez has established a track record of attaining justice and compensation for his clients.
 He has secured millions of dollars in verdicts, judgments, and settlements.
+Call our firm today to schedule a free consultation about your case.